jeremyikwuje/monierate-website/src/blog/nibss-what-it-is-and-how-it-works.md

 ## History of NIBSS

 The Nigeria Inter-Bank Settlement System was established in 1993 with the firm’s incorporation.
-However, it wasn’t until June 1994 before major operations began.
+However, it wasn’t until June 1994 that major operations began.

 Not much development occurred within the next eight years.
 Finally, In 2002, the Nigeria Automated Clearing System (NACS) was implemented.
 This set the way for a series of innovations spanning more than a decade.

 Guidelines for e-banking were drawn up in 2003.
-Just the following year, a new method for clearing cheque was already in use, and in the next two years, the Real-Time Gross Settlement System (RTGS) was launched.
+Just the following year, a new method for clearing cheques was already in use, and in the next two years, the Real-Time Gross Settlement System (RTGS) was launched.

 Three years went by and in 2009, the Mobile Payment Regulatory Framework was issued.
 This came along with guidelines for both Transition Switching and Stored Value as well as the establishment of a Direct Debit Rule.